innovativeenterprises/innovative-enterprises/docs/notebooklm-brief.md

-# Project Brief: innovative-enterprises AI-Powered Business Platform
+# Project Brief: INNOVATIVE ENTERPRISES AI-Powered Business Platform

-**Document Purpose:** This document serves as a comprehensive, centralized source of truth for the innovative-enterprises project, intended for use with AI analysis tools like Google NotebookLM.
+**Document Purpose:** This document serves as a comprehensive, centralized source of truth for the INNOVATIVE ENTERPRISES project, intended for use with AI analysis tools like Google NotebookLM.

 ---